webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 When a crawl is interrupted, the current crawl state is written to the `crawls` subdirectory inside the collection directory.
 The crawl state includes the current YAML config, if any, plus the current state of the crawl.

 This crawl state YAML file can then be used as `--config` option to restart the crawl from where it was left of previously.
+When restarting a crawl you will need to include any command line options you used to start the original crawl (e.g. `--url`), since these are not persisted to the crawl state.

 By default, the crawl interruption waits for current pages to finish.
 A subsequent SIGINT will cause the crawl to stop immediately.
 Any unfinished pages are recorded in the `pending` section of the crawl state (if gracefully finished, the section will be empty).